Let’s Get Right to the Point, Shall We?

 - PLEASE, recycle what you can!

-- If you’re passing the Muscoda or Blue River landing – they still provide trash cans.
+- If you’re passing the Muscoda landing – it still provides trash cans.
 Lighten your load along the way; ditch what you’ve got there.

 - We see it all the time, a customer shows up with their brand-new do-hickie, and it’s still in the retail packaging.
 Recycle the packaging at home, otherwise you just added to the amount of trash you’re hauling around.

-- If it came in a cardboard box…burn it.
+- If it came in a cardboard box…burn it as fire starter on your trip.
 PLEASE don’t burn plastic packaging – you will be ticketed for burning trash/littering if the DNR rolls up on your campsite and finds residue in your fire.

 - Water bottles – Don’t buy the 24 pack of individual water bottles, buy two 1-gallon jugs.
 Better yet, the ultimate recycle/reuse, buy a Jerry Can and fill it up and dispense into smaller individual bottles like a Nalgene.
 WRO also rents Jerry Cans.